biodev/nvflare-cancer/README.md

 ### Install a client on HPC

 Note: *This approach requires you to allocate a GPU node for a long time.
-Running [nvflare on the login node and then submitting jobs to the cluster](#client-api-with-external-process-slurm-use-case) is likelty much more efficient*
+Running [nvflare on the login node and then submitting jobs to the cluster](#client-api-with-external-process-slurm-use-case) is likelty much more efficient.
+For this you just need to [Install a client on the HPC login node](#install-a-client-on-the-hpc-login-node)*

 Login as `Org Admin` at `https://myproject.mydomain.edu` and confirm that you have added a client site, that you perhaps call HPC-A40 based on the GPUs you use.
 Again, make sure you enter the [correct amount of GPU memory](#enter-available-gpu-memory).
 After this client site is approved by the `Project Admin` you can go to DOWNLOADS -> Client Sites -> HPC-A40 click "Download Startup Kit" and keep the password (copy it somewhere)